-It is vital to indicate that the maps below might not be legible in this section due to size, but those maps can be viewed in the adopted 2024/2025 SDF that was adopted on the 21 May 2024.
+It is vital to indicate that the maps below might not be legible in this section due to size, but those maps can be viewed in the draft 2025/2026 SDF.

 5.1.1 ENVIRONMENTAL SENSITIVE AREAS

 There is a range of environmentally sensitive areas within uThukela and include amongst others natural resources such as the important species sites, sites of intrinsic biodiversity value, watercourses, and steep slopes.
 The greater central plateau and river valleys, such as the Sundays and Tugela River are some of the natural resources that should be protected.
 The most important environmental value associated with these valleys, are there value as catchments areas.
 The prevalence of dongas and soil erosion are also an indication of poor environmental management and there is therefore a need to develop and adopt an environmental management approach.
 The maps below show the environmental sensitive areas.